GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/an-ilp-approach-for-entangled-tube-modeling-in-bin-picking/README.md

 All these software elements are free.

+It is strongly recomended to read [Aleph's manual](https://www.di.ubi.pt/~jpaulo/competence/tutorials/aleph.pdf) to understand how ILP works and, specially, to learning about Aleph's parameters.
+The scientific paper associated with this repository illustrated in the results section how Aleph's parameters have a huge impact on the result, both in terms of:
+- the quality/predictive value of the induced theory;
+- the training time.

 # Instructions

 For both training and testing, we begin by opening SWI-Prolog in the console while inside the root folder of this repository: